- Type: Home computer

 Programs written for CP/M were normally compatible among different machines, but contrary to MS-DOS, there were extremely many floppy formats as each computer manufacture typically had their own format.
 The software publishers had to make many master disks in different formats for the same program, even the program itself was compatible.
 Luckily, the 1571 drive is able to read a wide range of floppy formats, “Jugg’ler 128” is a program that reads more than 140 different formats, including MSDOS disks.

 More than 10 000 commercial games and software titles are released for the C64, while only a few games were released especially for the C128.
 Many owners used their C128 solely as a C64 because of this.
 C128 is almost 100% both software and hardware compatible with the C64.
 For those not familiar with the C64, it’s regarded as the best selling computer of all time with about 17 million units sold.
 Production of C64 continued on until close up to the demise of Commodore in 1994, and outlived it’s successor the C128.
 Even the C128 was meant as a successor, the C64 remained very popular and price was reduced during the years.

-My Commodore 128, repair and upgrade: When I first got it, programs where freezing in C128 mode at the same places, machine was working outer wise.
-This symptom could indicate a faulty RAM chip (stuck BIT in chip).
+When I first got it, programs where freezing in C128 mode at the same places, machine was working other wise.
+This symptom could indicate a faulty RAM chip (a stuck bit in chip).
 I located the faulty chip using the “piggy back” method where I carefully put a new chip on top of the old chip.
 When I found it I soldered in a new chip.
-The C128 was working again.
+Success, the C128 was working.

-I’ve also updated both my C128’s to 64 KB video RAM later (The C128D-CR has 64 KB video RAM originally) for the VDC chip (80 column display).
-The normal C128 (flat) and the C128D both has 16 KB of video RAM originally as the 80 column display initially was only intended for text display.
-All C128’s can easily be updated to 64 KB video RAM.
+I’ve also updated the C128 to 64 KB video RAM later (a later cost reduced model, C128D-CR came with 64 KB video RAM originally) for the VDC chip (80 column display).
+The C128 and the C128D both has only 16 KB of video RAM originally as the 80 column display initially was mostly intended for text display.
+All C128’s can easily be upgraded to 64 KB video RAM.